dmeverly/quic-game-protocol/readme.md

 # Extension
 The program is designed with several future extensions in mind.
 With minor changes, QGP can be extended to support multiple games or persistent connection to support repeated playthroughs of the same game.
 The send_protocol_error method can be extended for resend requests of invalid messages, or valid packages received during the incorrect connection state.
+Another obvious extension is to allow the client to choose difficulty levels.
+Othello contains multiple different AI models which vary in complexity.
+Some of the models are likely to outperform most novice Othello players.
+I selected a model which performs well-enough to be challenging to defeat.

 # Proof of Concept
 This POC is meant to prove that GCP is capable of supporting game state messages across a network.
 This is not a deployment-ready